hapax/hapax.github.io/assets/simple-physics.md

 kg/m s})} \approx 0.04 \text{ m/s},
 $$

-or $4$ centimetre per second.
+or $4$ centimetres per second.
-It requires only mild updrafts of warm air (which rise from the warmer regions near the ground) to keep the cloud aloft.
+It requires only mild updrafts of warm air (rising from the warmer regions near the ground) to keep the cloud aloft.
 Stokes' law also explains why rain falls when droplets get large enough.
 The terminal velocity $v_\text{term} \propto r^2$, increasing quickly